12 Nicknames for El Paso, Texas

 The Pass

-Historically, the city was used as a gateway to pass through to the United States in the North from Mexico.
-While this nickname isn't used in everyday conversation, you will see it in historical texts and locals are likely to be aware of it.
+Historically, the city served as a gateway for travelers moving from Mexico to the northern United States.
+While this nickname isn't commonly used in everyday conversation, you may encounter it in historical texts, and locals will likely be aware of it.

 In Conclusion